kcsongor/kcsongor.github.io/_posts/2017-09-25-purescript-safe-printf.md

 {% endhighlight %}

-Other languages, like rust, solve this by various means of metaprogramming: writing a program (macro) that run at compile-time, to generate the program to be executed at runtime.
+Other languages, like rust, solve this by various means of metaprogramming: writing a program (macro) that runs at compile-time, generating the program to be executed at runtime.

 What these two approaches have in common is that they both operate on strings